subtledoctor/SubtleD_hotfixes/README.md

 This will add Might & Guile's Elven Archer kit to the elven ranger kit menu

 This is irrelevant and not needed as of MnG v5.3.3

+v32 Fix Scroll Cases

+This will allow Scroll Cases to accept all kinds of scrolls in games with SubtleDoctor's UMD modification